 Schengen Visa Application FAQs

-1. How do I apply for my Schengen visa?
+1. How and where do I apply for my Schengen visa?

 Select your country of nationality.

-Follow the instructions on how to apply for your visa.
+Follow the instructions on how and where to apply for your visa.

 2. What documents do I require for my Schengen visa application?